TokamakUI/Tokamak/README.md

 _**Important:**_ Tokamak is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
-The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps.
-If in the future there's a breaking change that's absolutely needed, deprecating old APIs in a source-compatible way and introducing a replacement gradually is the top priority.
-Nevertheless, its important to note this can't always be achieved.
+The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps on iOS.
+The macOS/AppKit renderer has support for only the most basic components and improving its feature parity with the iOS renderer is the top priority.
+If in the future there's a breaking change that's absolutely needed, we aim to deprecate old APIs in a source-compatible way and will introduce any replacements gradually.
+It's important to note that source breaking changes can't always be avoided, but they would be reflected with appropriate version number change and migration guides.

 ## Table of contents